-Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
-Appendix 1 explains the different types of abuse.
+Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
+Appendix 1 explains the different types of abuse and Appendix 2 is our policy and procedures to deal with peer on peer abuse.